Two-term silting and $\tau$-cluster morphism categories: Notation and preliminaries

-The set of t-exact subcategories of $\d$ is closed under arbitrary intersections.
-It thus has the structure of a complete lattice.
-The join of a family $\{\s_i\}_{i\in I}$ is the smallest t-exact subcategory containing all $\s_i$, whereas the meet is computed by intersecting.
-We denote this lattice by $\texact(\d)$, and we let $\wide(\d^0)$ be the lattice of wide subcategories in $\d^0$.
-We conclude this subsection with a result providing an explicit isomorphism of these lattices.
+{Fix a t-structure $(\d^{\leq 0},\d^{>0})$ on $\d$.} The set of t-exact subcategories of $\d$ with respect to $(\d^{\leq 0},\d^{>0})$ is closed under arbitrary intersections {of aisles}. {Ordering this set with respect to inclusion of the aisles}, it has been endowed with the structure of a complete lattice.
+The join of a family $\{\s_i\}_{i\in I}$ is the smallest t-exact subcategory containing all $\s_i$, whereas the meet is computed by intersection.
+We denote this lattice by $\texact_{(\d^{\leq 0},\d^{>0})}(\d)$, and we let $\wide(\d^0)$ {denote} the lattice of wide subcategories in $\d^0$, {ordered by inclusion}.
+We conclude this subsection with a result providing mutually inverse isomorphism{s} between these lattices, {and a lemma {that will be handy for later use.}}

-\begin{theorem}[{\cite[Theorem~2.5]{ZC17}}] Let $\d$ be a triangulated category with a bounded t-structure $(\d^{\leq 0},\d^{> 0})$.
-The cohomology functor $H^0\colon \d\to\d^0$ induces an isomorphism of lattices
+\begin{theorem}[{\cite[Theorem~2.5]{ZC17}}] Let $\d$ be a triangulated category {equipped} with a bounded t-structure $(\d^{\leq 0},\d^{> 0})$.
+The cohomology functor ${\sigma}^0\colon \d\to\d^0$ induces an isomorphism of lattices

-with inverse $\d_{(-)}\colon \wide(\d^0)\to\texact(\d)$ sending a wide subcategory $\w\subseteq\d^0$ to the t-exact subcategory
+with inverse $\d_{(-)}\colon \wide(\d^0)\to\texact_{(\d^{\leq 0},\d^{>0})}(\d)$ sending a wide subcategory $\w\subseteq\d^0$ to the t-exact subcategory